rayy1222/PugApp/README.md

 To run this project you will need to do the following:

 -Download or clone this repository
--Open Hypermarine.sln in Visual Studio.
+-Open PugApp.sln in Visual Studio.
 -Run the project in your browser of choice.